csev/dj4e/assn/paw_forms.md

         return HttpResponseRedirect(reverse('index') )

-Once you finish the `templates/catalog/book_renew_librarian.html` task and get to the "Testing the page", you will have to hand construct the URL to see your new user interface.
+Once you finish the `templates/catalog/book_renew_librarian.html` task and get to the "Testing the page" for that section of the tutorial, you will have to hand construct the URL to see your new user interface.
 To do this go into the 'Admin' and look at a book instance that has been checked out and grab the "id" of the BookInstance and make a URL that looks like the following with the book's ID:

 http://mdntutorial.pythonanywhere.com/catalog/book/31cf12c7-6b83-4bb4-8ffd-6c0058a044ba/renew/